Great Migration Wildlife Safari – Experience the trek of

 Many travelers assume that the wildebeest migration heads North from June onwards, proceeds to Kenya in July and stays in Masai Mara until October before returning to Tanzania in November.
 This sounds like a nice theory but the reality is quite different.
 The wildebeest migration spectacularly crosses back and forth over the dangerous Mara River.
 Rather than one big mass crossing of this dramatic obstacle, there are many small and hectic crossings based on spontaneous decisions.

 Just recently a variety of new accommodations have opened in Northern Serengeti, including Mara Kati Kati Tented Camp, Gnu Migration Camp, Mara River Tented Lodge and Kuria Hills Lodge.
-Just let us know what you are looking for and we will advise accordingly.
+Just let us know what you are looking for and we will advise you accordingly.

 November – December